Himanshu1761/Restaurant-Dataset-ML-EDA-/README.md

 # Dataset Size
 In this dataset there are 9551 rows  and 21 columns.

-# In this Dataset we have done analysis based on different Levels.
-In this project contain Exploratory Data Analysis , Feature Selection, Feature Engineering, Machine Learning Models for analysis.
+#### In this Dataset we have done analysis based on different Levels.
+This project involves contain Exploratory Data Analysis, Feature Selection, Feature Engineering, Machine Learning Models for analysis.
 The Levels are:

 ## Level-1:
 Task1: